iconify/documentation/documents/pages/icon-components/react/add-icon.md

 - `[prop]prefix` is `[str]md`.
 - `[prop]name` is `[str]test`.

-In component this icon can be used like this:
+In component JSX this icon can be used like this:

 ```jsx
 <Icon icon="@custom:md:test" />